fisser001/fogbank-scripts/docs/1_concept_explanation.rst

 Gauge
 ************
 Gauge can be used alongside Faucet to collect port and flow statistics from switches.
 The statistics are then inserted into InfluxDB or a JSON file, depending on the configuration on the gauge yaml file.
-A sample yaml file is given here.
+A sample yaml file is given `here <gauge.yaml example>`_.

 Gauge acts as a separate controller to Faucet, and only collects statistics.
 To run the gauge controller: